riteshahuja13/paper_code/README.md

 VDR model's training and testing statistic is written in the file tests/config['NAME']/i/out.txt

 ## Example
-The folder data contains two datasets: CABS_SF_SE.npy (from [1]).
-We consider releasing CABS_SF.npy with differential privacy.
+The folder data contains three datasets: CABS_SF (from [1]), 4SQ_TKY and gowalla_SF.
+We consider releasing CABS_SF with differential privacy.
 Calling python run.py performs training and testing with this setting.
 For example, the result of the zero-th trained model will be written in tests/test_sf_cabs/0/out.txt.
 A sample output for that file is

 >Creating model